MONTMARTRE GUIDE

 GRENOUILLES RESTAURANT, PARIS

-Easy baguette sandwich is definitely a better choice to help avoid the long queue for the restaurant.
-GRENOUILLES is a small sandwich restaurant that serves you with a big smile of staff and the great quality of ingredients.
+An easy baguette sandwich can definitely be a better choice to avoid the long queue for the restaurant.
+GRENOUILLES is a small sandwich restaurant that serves you with a big smile from the staff and great quality ingredients.
 The shop may look small but you will not regret entering into this small studio.
-The easy cooking sandwich will surprise you with the smell of French baguettes, the taste of dried ham and sausage plus with the delicious sauce that is put in their baguette to spice up your sandwiches.
+The easy-cooking sandwich will surprise you with the amazing smell of French baguettes at first, then after, with the taste of dried ham and sausage plus with the delicious sauce that is put in the baguette to spice up your sandwiches.

 Address : 55 Rue du Chevalier de La Barre, 75018 Paris